4 February 2019

-When you visit us, you’ll find no more than three or four adult dogs in residence at any one time, unless we have a boarder or a litter, too.
-It is necessary that I have plenty of time to give each of my doggie kids the attention and stimulation they need to thrive and be happy, and so, three or four adult dogs in the house is the limit.
+When you visit us, you’ll find no more than three or four adult dogs in residence at any one time, unless we have a ‘bred by’ boarder or a litter, too.
+It is necessary that I have plenty of time to give each of my adult doggie kids the attention and stimulation they need to thrive and be happy, and so, three or four adult dogs in the house is the limit.
 My breeding program, however, involves additional animals who live elsewhere in New England and Canada with other forever families.
-That way, I can keep some diversity in the genetic pool, without having multiple males vying for first position with the female in season and EVERYONE living in my house together.
+That way, I can keep some diversity in the gene pool, without having multiple males vying for first position with the female in season and EVERYONE living in my house together.
 Whoa, nelly, that would be intense!

 I came to the breed in 1992, after raising Boxers, German Shepherds and Lhasa Apsos as family pets.
 After weeks spent pouring over an atlas of dog breeds, the Tibetan Terrier stood out as a wonderful family companion, known for his tolerance of children and love of travel.
-At the time, my husband and I had no idea whether children would ever be in our future but we knew that we’d continue working & traveling – and that, we did.
+At the time, my husband and I had no idea whether children would ever be in our future but we knew that we’d continue working with our 47 employees & traveling the world – and that, we did.
 Chris Chance and I traveled with and without our Team Fat Chance riders all over the country and internationally, sometimes renting houses and other times, tenting with our Tibetans.
 Regardless of where we stayed, our first two TTs spent many happy weekends traveling with us across state lines and were always happy to jump into the car or out, to inspect a mountain biking course or a beach.
 They’d run, run, run!
 And that is where we learned how nimble, energetic and athletically versatile they truly were.

 Tibetan Terriers are not the breed for everyone!
-By meeting the pack and talking about your wishes and wants, we will make that decision together.
+By meeting the pack and talking about your wishes and wants, we can make that decision together.
 Should you like to begin a dialogue about a possible puppy for your home and family, please email me at email@example.com.